Upper East Region: Population

 The center of population of the Upper East Region is located in its capital of Bolgatanga, which serves as the primary hub for commerce, administration, and services, naturally attracting a concentration of people from the surrounding areas.

 The population is overwhelmingly rural.
 With 79% of its population living in rural areas, it holds the distinction of being the least urbanized region in Ghana.
-The rural population was 87.1 percent in 1984 and 84.3 percent in 2000.
-There was, thus, a 2.8 percentage point reduction in the rural share of the population between 1984 and 2000 and a further 5.3 percent reduction between 2000 and 2010.
+The rural population was 87.1% in 1984 and 84.3% in 2000.
+There was, thus, a 2.8%age point reduction in the rural share of the population between 1984 and 2000 and a further 5.3% reduction between 2000 and 2010.
+High-risk districts in the northern belt have been identified as having significant health insurance coverage gaps driven by localized socioeconomic determinants.

-With only 21 percent of the population living in urban areas, the region is the least urbanized in Ghana.
-In fact, together with Upper West, they are the two regions with less than 20 percent urban population.
+With only 21% of the population living in urban areas, the region is the least urbanized in Ghana.
+In fact, together with Upper West, they are the two regions with less than 20% urban population.

-Ghanaian citizens by birth, childhood, or parenthood constitute 92.5 percent of the population of the Upper East region.
-Naturalized Ghanaian citizens constitute 5.3 percent.
+Ghanaian citizens by birth, childhood, or parenthood constitute 92.5% of the population of the Upper East region.
+Naturalized Ghanaian citizens constitute 5.3%.

-The Upper East Region has a total population of 1,301,221, according to the 2021 Population and Housing Census (PHC) conducted by the Ghana Statistical Service, indicating that the Upper East Region represents 4.2 percent of Ghana’s population.
+The Upper East Region has a total population of 1,301,221, according to the 2021 Population and Housing Census (PHC) conducted by the Ghana Statistical Service, indicating that the Upper East Region represents 4.2% of Ghana's population.

-The region has a total of 631,963 males and 669,963 females, representing 48.5 and 51.5 percent of the population, respectively.
+The region has a total of 631,963 males and 669,963 females, representing 48.5 and 51.5% of the population, respectively.